Specifically for LUMC and Science

 Students, PhD candidates and researchers affiliated with Leiden University conducting ophthalmological research at LUMC or abroad.
 Internationals coming to Leiden for ophthalmological research can also apply.

-- You must submit a final en financial report to LUF within two months of completing the project, after which the grant will be paid.
+- Applicants must submit a substantive report and a financial account via the LUF Grant Portal within two months of completing the project, after which the grant will be paid out.

 - Applications that contravene restrictive measures adopted by the government or Leiden University or that apply in the destination country (code orange or red) will not be considered.